brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day2.md

 -   3.0 hrs - Setting up the PR for LS-3222 and setting up unit tests for the work, then ran through the tests and did Coderabbit review, applied all the recommended fixes, re-tested and all passed, ready for human review.
 -   3.30 hrs - Worked on Playwright tests and Manual QA for the Services page.
 Found and fixed several bugs, created a follow-up Linear issue for the icon bug, and ensured consistent icon sizing across all Service page patterns.
+-   2.15 hrs - Working on the manual QA checklist and applying fixes, between branches on the stack, which got confusing because some branches had work others did not and they each had their own issues

 ---